unosquare/unosquare.github.io/_posts/2019-09-05-raspberryio.md

   https://aka.ms/dotnet-download
 ```
 ​
-_Note_: To check for newer versions of the .NET Core runtime (or SDK) visit [https://aka.ms/dotnet-download](https://aka.ms/dotnet-download).
+_Note_: To check for newer versions of the .NET Core runtime (or SDK) visit [https://aka.ms/dotnet-download](https://aka.ms/dotnet-download).<br/>
 ​
-Finally, navigate to the path where you publish your application and run it using the next command:
+Finally, navigate to the path where you publish your application and run it using the next command:<br/>
 ```bash
 $ dotnet GettingStarted.dll
 ```
 ​
-You will see some basic system information, something like this:
+You will see some basic system information, something like this:<br/>
 ```
 System Information
         LibraryVersion        :